 The agents had three learning mechanisms.
 Their model-free reinforcement learning mechanism was the SARSA algorithm with eligibility traces (5).
 Agents estimated a model-free value of the state-action pair (s,a), denoted MFV(s,a).
 In Stage 1, agents chose an action a and transitioned to state s.
 The value update for MFV(1,a) occurs by temporal difference learning with learning rate :

-In Stage 2, agents chose the only available action a’ (i.e. clicking on the object) and received reward r.
+where a’ is the only available action in state s.
+In Stage 2, agents chose a’ and received reward r.
 Again, value update is given by temporal difference learning:

 In keeping with prior computational models of stochastic sequential decision-making paradigms (6,22), we also implemented an update of Stage 1 value representations following reward by applying an eligibility trace :